Linda Verville: (603) 271-2461

 Henry Jones: (603) 744-5470

-Concord, NH – If you want to hunt moose in New Hampshire this fall, now is the time to enter the 2021 moose hunt lottery and try your luck on the adventure of a lifetime — hunting moose in the rugged woods of the Granite State.
-The lottery entrance fee is $15 for New Hampshire residents and $25 for nonresidents.
-A total of 40 permits have been proposed for this year.
+Concord, NH – New Hampshire’s 2022 moose hunt lottery is now open.
+Enter today for your chance at the adventure of a lifetime—hunting moose in the rugged woods of the Granite State.
+The lottery entrance fee is $15 for Granite State residents and $25 for nonresidents.

-Applicants can enter the moose hunt lottery once each year.
+Applicants can enter the moose hunt lottery once per year.
 A bonus-point system improves the chances for unsuccessful applicants who apply in each consecutive year.
-Each point translates to a chance in the drawing.
-For example, last year the overall odds of a resident applicant being drawn were 1 in 80, while resident applicants with a total of 17 points had a 1 in 30 chance of being drawn.
-For nonresidents, the odds increased from 1 in 344 overall to 1 in 146 for applicants with 17 points.
-Your chance of being drawn and offered a permit in the lottery will improve if you rank all wildlife management units on your application.
-You will have the option to decline a permit if drawn for a unit you prefer not to hunt.
+The point is earned for each year, and each point translates to a chance in the drawing.
+As an example, last year the overall odds of a resident applicant being drawn were 1 in 98, and resident applicants with a total of 18 points had a 1 in 35 chance of being drawn.
+For nonresidents, the odds were 1 in 480 overall and 1 in 192 for applicants with 18 points.

-In 2020, 6,013 people entered the lottery for the chance to win one of 49 permits.
-More than 1,100 people continued to accrue bonus points because they submitted an application for a point only in order to not lose their accrued points.
-Hunters from six states in addition to New Hampshire won permits in the lottery.
+In 2021, 6,195 people entered the lottery for the chance to win one of 40 permits.
+More than 1,150 people continued to accrue bonus points because they submitted an application for a point only, in order to not lose their accrued points.
+Hunters from six other states won permits in the 2021 lottery.

-While people travel from all over the country to take part in the New Hampshire moose hunt, the majority of permits, about 85%, are awarded to New Hampshire residents.
+While people travel from all over the country to take part in the New Hampshire moose hunt, the majority of permits, almost 85%, are awarded to Granite Staters.
 The number of permits available to nonresidents is capped, based on the prior year’s sales of nonresident hunting licenses.

 The number of moose hunt permits that will be offered for this fall’s hunt has not yet been determined as harvest and survey data are currently under review.
 Final numbers will be released later this spring.

-“While permit numbers may change in 2021, your chance of being drawn and offered a permit in the lottery will be improved if you rank all wildlife management units on your application,” Wildlife Programs Supervisor Dan Bergeron noted.
-“You will have the option to decline a permit if you are drawn for a unit you would prefer not to hunt.”
+“While permit numbers may change in 2022, your chance of being drawn and offered a permit in the lottery will be improved if you rank all wildlife management units on your application,” Moose Project Leader Henry Jones noted.
+“You will have the option to decline a permit if you are drawn for a unit you would prefer not to hunt in.”

 New Hampshire’s nine-day moose hunt starts the third Saturday in October.
-This year’s hunt runs from October 16–24.
+This year’s hunt will run from October 15–23.

 New Hampshire has had an annual moose hunt since 1988, when 75 permits were issued for a three-day hunt in the North Country.
-The state’s current moose population is estimated at about 3,000 animals.
-The availability of moose hunting permits is made possible by careful monitoring of moose populations.
-The resulting annual harvest of moose provides valuable information on their physical condition and productivity and provides a unique recreational opportunity.
+The state’s current moose population is estimated to be about 3,000 animals.
+The annual harvest of moose provides valuable information on the physical condition and productivity of moose and provides a unique recreational opportunity.
 Learn more about moose hunting in New Hampshire at www.huntnh.com/hunting/moose.html.